 4. Documentation/Charting Errors

-Your experience as a nurse will never predict if you will not commit documentation errors or not during the span of your career.
+Your experience as a nurse will never predict if you will commit documentation errors or not during the span of your career.
 Recording information in your patient’s chart is an important part of your job as a nurse.

 5. Treating Nursing as a “JOB”

 A lot of nursing graduates are either forced to take up Nursing or took the course because of the promise for a better life abroad.
 These are the same people who take Nursing as a job and not as a vocation.